miha-stopar/xCloud/README.rst

 Run client
 =====

+There are two possibilities:

-Run client from Docker container:
+Run client from within Docker container:
 -------------------------------

 * install docker